slipstream/SlipStreamDocumentation/docs/release_notes/candidate_releases.rst

 New features and bug fixes in v3.7
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Version v3.7 is a consolidation release that fixes some issues regarding packaging.
-It also brings enhancement to bootstrap mechanism.
+Version v3.7 is a consolidation release that fixes some issues
+regarding packaging.
+It also brings enhancement to bootstrap
+mechanism.

 For application users and developers [Alice, Clara]:
-- FIX: Fix a bug that prevented selection of components during application creation
+ - FIX: Correct a problem where components could not be selected
+   during application creation
-- Improve bootstrap mechanism (especially useful for unreliable networks)
+ - Make the bootstrap mechanism more reliable over low-quality networks
+   (e.g. satellite connections)

 For administrators [Dave]:
-- FIX: PRS library artifact is now properly installed with maven
+ - Avoid dependency version conflicts by removing hard-coded
-- Remove hard-coded dependencies for PRS-lib component
+   dependencies for the PRS-lib component.

 Alice, Bob, Clara, and Dave can be found
 `here <http://sixsq.com/personae/>`_.